France, Italy, Switzerland

 Hike – moderate, 6-7 hours (about 9 miles) with 1,850’ elevation gain and 1,715’ loss.

 Our hike today begins from the town of Champex along Bovine Way, an old trail used to access summer cow pastures high above the valley.
-After enjoying the morning light over the lake, we start with a gentle walk through a spruce forest, eventually bringing us to Plan d’Au, a pleasant little café where we rest our legs and enjoy a cappuccino or tea.
+After enjoying the morning light over the lake, we start with a gentle walk through a spruce forest, eventually bringing us to Plan d’Au, where we may have time to stop for a short rest.

 We then continue up the valley and, after crossing a number of streams, we climb steeply to arrive at the flower-filled meadows of Bovine Way.
 From here we have an expansive view of the Rhone Valley, the Muveran Mountain range, and mountains of Switzerland, reaching into the distance.
 A perfect place for a midday picnic, we enjoy a delicious spread prepared by our guide while taking in the beautiful alpine scenery.

 Following lunch, we continue on through the forest and up along the side of the valley, eventually reaching Col de la Forclaz (5,000’).
 From here, we walk upstream following a bisse, one of the famous Swiss irrigation canals indicative of the area’s rich farming history.
-We then drop down to the village of Trient (4,200’) and take a short transfer to Finhaut for our overnight at a family-run inn.
+We then drop down to the village of Trient (4,200’) and take a short transfer to Finhaut and our hotel for the evening.

 Hotel Beau-Sejour, Finhaut, Switzerland